 I. Freedom: Empty Slogan or Highest Political End?

 The 2011 hit series The Newsroom begins with a memorable scene.
 A panel of pundits is asked by a sorority girl to say “in one sentence or less, why America is the greatest country on earth.”
 The liberal smugly answers, “Diversity and opportunity.”
 The conservative, without blinking, responds, “Freedom and freedom.”
 The second answer speaks volumes about the popular perception of American conservatism, and, unfortunately, its actual intellectual state.
-During the post-war era, a diverse but courageous group of conservatives sought to unite against the forces that threatened the inheritance of Western freedom.
-They proposed a fusion of the older conservative ideal of transcendent order and the newer more libertarian ideal of individual freedom, a fusion of the given and the chosen.
-The resulting “fusionist conservatism” has failed to outlive the Cold War categories of its context, having been co-opted by a corporatist agenda since the 1990s that rebranded the language of freedom in a consumeristic mold, leaving conservatives with few resources to counter a progressivism which had abandoned its own communitarian roots in favor of individual self-realization.
+“Freedom” has been the slogan of the Right since at least the post-war era, when a diverse but courageous group of conservatives proposed a fusion of the older conservative ideal of transcendent order and the newer more libertarian ideal of individual freedom, a fusion of the given and the chosen.
+The resulting “fusionist conservatism,” however, has failed to outlive the Cold War categories of its context, having been co-opted by a corporatist agenda since the 1990s that rebranded the language of freedom in a consumeristic mold, leaving conservatives with few resources to counter a progressivism which had abandoned its own communitarian roots in favor of individual self-realization.
 The result was two equally vacuous and increasingly indistinguishable visions of freedom: for the Left, it was maximizing the number of available sexual experiences to choose from; for the Right, maximizing the number of cereal options at the grocery store.

-Is it time to retire “freedom” as the credo of the American Right?
+Such a freedom is both suicidal and sterile, as the events of 2020 thus far have amply revealed: suicidal, as the Right’s angry insistence on the freedom to shop in the midst of a global pandemic has highlighted; sterile, inasmuch as our current paradigm of freedom seems unable to illuminate the profound experience of unfreedom that America’s underclass has given plaintive voice to in recent months.
+Many are apt to wonder if “freedom” even names an intelligible ideal.
 It was freedom that the British people demanded when they voted for a Brexit from the European Union, but it was also freedom from the British people that the feckless young royals demanded in the more recent Megxit.
 It was freedom from taxation and regulation, freedom from any kind of government meddling in the economy, that Republican voters demanded in the Tea Party uprising of 2010, but it was freedom to Make America Great Again, including perhaps government action to reinvigorate the American economy, that they demanded in 2016.
 Are such diverse demands not evidence that we are in the presence of an empty slogan, a feel-good phrase to be filled with whatever demands seem most urgent at the moment?

 Many conservative critics fret that it is time to back off on the language of freedom, and to start speaking the language of justice or order instead.
 I think this is shortsighted.
 Freedom is the ideal that has echoed down through the long annals of American history, from Patrick Henry’s “Give me liberty or give me death” to Martin Luther King, Jr.’s “let freedom ring.”
 But it is high time to think much more seriously about this word: to ask whether it is, in fact, as Lord Acton said, “the highest political end,” and if so, in what sense.
 In this exercise of conceptual clarification lies a golden opportunity to reclaim a forgotten vision of human flourishing, and to sketch a bold new blueprint for an authentically conservative and authentically national politics.
 Freedom must remain the watchword of our politics, and the fuller conception of freedom sketched here should provide the foundations for a new fusionism: national conservatism.